Clinical Pharmacist

 ✨Know Your Stuff

 Make sure you brush up on your clinical knowledge, especially around prescription management and medicines reconciliation.
-Familiarise yourself with common medications and their side effects, as well as the latest NICE guidelines.
-This will show that you're not just qualified but also genuinely interested in providing high-quality care.
+Familiarise yourself with common medications, their uses, and potential side effects.
+This will help you answer questions confidently and demonstrate your expertise.

 ✨Show Your Passion